K-Craw/SV_Wiki_Scraper/readme.md

     - Gus's schedule doesn't return community center repaired tuesday.
     - Jas handler incomplete, page is really badly formatted on the wiki.
     - Alex's schedule returns wednesday's phrasing with "6 hearts with Haley" weirdly.
+    - Elliot's schedule almost works, skips random words on hearts with leah, like alex with haley.
+        Also needs to return multiple, like where two fridays are included in multiple hearts with leah.
+    -

 -----------------------------------------------------------------------------------------------------
 SCHEDULE HANDLERS